baylibre-acme/ACME/README.md

 # BayLibre ACME Yocto BSP

+## Pre-built releases ##

+If you need a pre-built image, please look at : https://github.com/baylibre-acme/ACME/releases

 ## Build Instruction ##

 To get the BSP you need to have repo installed and use it as: